 You can keep them in an airtight container at room temperature for 5 days.
 But they do lose some of their crunch after the first day.
 Reheat them in a 300F oven for 10 minutes to restore that crunch.

 PS. this dark chocolate bark makes another wonderful homemade hostess gift for the holidays.

 - 1 tablespoon unsalted butter

 - 1 tablespoon honey*

-- 8 oz mixed unsalted nuts (I used 2 oz each hazelnuts, almonds, pecans and shelled pistachios)
+- 8 oz mixed nuts, raw and unsalted (I used 2 oz each of hazelnuts, almonds, pecans, and shelled pistachios)

 - 1/2 teaspoon sea salt

 - Preheat oven to 300 degrees F. Place the butter and honey in a glass baking dish.
 Heat in the oven until melted, about 2 minutes.

 - Add the nuts and the smoked paprika.
 Toss to coat.

 - Roast the nuts until golden, about 30 minutes, stirring every 10 minutes.